Generic name: triamcinolone acetonide

-Each mL of 0.1% triamcinolone acetonide lotion provides 1 mg triamcinolone acetonide in a lotion base containing cetyl alcohol, citric acid, polysorbate 20, propylene glycol, purified water, simethicone 30% emulsion, sorbitan monopalmitate and stearyl alcohol.
+Each mL of 0.1% triamcinolone acetonide lotion, USP provides 1 mg triamcinolone acetonide, USP in a lotion base containing cetyl alcohol, citric acid, polysorbate 20, propylene glycol, purified water, simethicone 30% emulsion, sorbitan monopalmitate and stearyl alcohol.

 Triamcinolone Lotion - Clinical Pharmacology